Supporting local artists

 |Lisa Chelenza: Large-scale mixed media floral paintings

 |A study of “value” in three different mediums

 |Richard Marchant: Recent works in a variety of mediums

 The Library is privileged to be the home of more than 60 works of art by Central New York artist Gordon Francis Muck (1926-1994).
 Many of these pieces were donated by Muck himself, as well as his friends, and his widow Bertha Ann (Shapley) Muck.

-He taught at DeRuyter Central School (1948-1955) and Nottingham High School (1956-1960), eventually becoming the Art Supervisor for the Syracuse School District from 1961-1965.
-He served as the Art Department Chairman for Fayetteville-Manlius Schools from 1965-1981.
+He taught at DeRuyter Central School (1948-1955) and Nottingham High School (1956-1960), eventually becoming the Art Supervisor for the Syracuse School District from 1961 to 1965.
+He served as the Art Department Chairman for Fayetteville-Manlius Schools from 1965 to 1981.
 In addition to his teaching appointments, he also worked as an art critic for the Syracuse Post-Standard and as an antique dealer.

 Muck and his wife opened their own art gallery on Main Street in New Woodstock in 1959, in a 13-room Greek Revival house.
 The Pillar Gallery was described as a “mecca for art lovers” by the Syracuse Post-Standard in 1968.

 The 1979 Fayetteville-Manlius yearbook was dedicated to Muck, “a teacher at this school who has inspired many students to excel in the art field.
 Excitement and enthusiasm have made many of his art classes interesting and always worthwhile.
 Because of his unusual approach to teaching he has given the Fayetteville-Manlius schools the honor of being the recipient of hundreds of scholastic art awards… He is not only a teacher but a friend of his students.”